 The term “punk” gave way to “new wave” (although the two terms had become virtually interchangeable), and a host of semi-pro commercially-orientated bands claiming to be new wave – The Dugites, for instance – began showcasing their mostly bland and tame originals at the bigger suburban pubs, before bigger suburban crowds.
 The edge that punk had introduced to the Perth music scene had been largely blunted.
 This phenomenon was global, in fact, as the big money moved in to capitalise on the now widely fashionable punk movement, and establishment musicians climbed aboard the gravy train.

 Of course, an underground punk/new wave movement survived, but only just (Secret Lives, The Marilyns and later The Paper Dolls come to mind – all short-lived, known only to the punk fringe, not remembered for their originals and unrecorded as far as I am aware).
 The Scientists were by far the most significant of the bands to emerge at the tail end of the first wave, but acclaimed though they later were, they were not scene-builders in the beginning as The Victims had been, struggling for gigs and crowds in late 78 and beyond to the point that they decided to abandon Perth for the east in search of an audience and recognition.
 Further, they rejected the punk label, and indeed, were right to do so.
-James Baker was adamant when inviting me to a very early Scientists gig at a private home that they were a rock and roll band in the style of The New York Dolls, and NOT a punk band (history and legend has had other ideas in the meantime).
+James Baker was adamant when inviting me to the first ever Scientists gig at a private home that they were a rock and roll band in the style of The New York Dolls, NOT a punk band (history and legend has had other ideas in the meantime).
 Hence, my decision not to include them among the first-wave Perth punk bands.

 Post-Hernando’s, the original music scene relocated to horrible venues like Adrians.
-I only went there a couple of times, once to see The Cure (hated them…they weren’t well received and I recall Robert Smith scolding the disgruntled punters with the declaration, “Look, we’re not a rock and roll band, awright” – and right he was).
+I only went there a couple of times, once to see The Cure (was bored…they weren’t well received and I recall Robert Smith scolding the disgruntled punters with the declaration, “Look, we’re not a rock and roll band, awright” – and right he was).
 The other time was to see Billy’s new band, Billy Orphan’s Tears, which had a couple of female vocalists backing him, with Bradley Clark on lead guitar.
 Some of their stuff was good, actually, although I wouldn’t have classified them as punk.
 The Rockets were a post-first-wave band that were hard rocking and punky, but more along the lines of the earlier Detroit sound of The Stooges and the MC5 (though in terms of musical worth, not to be compared with either, I suggest).
 They were too late to be part of the first wave as I define it.
 And later hardcore punk bands like Enemy Sounds and their next incarnation, Quick And The Dead, were way too late to be considered part of the original punk movement.
 I saw the latter at the Como Hotel in South Perth in around 1981, and left in disgust.
 They had a mostly skinhead following, and displayed all the worst qualities of, say, The Victims, with none of the good ones – noisy din-mongers with oi-punk songs devoid of the charm of James Baker’s lyrics, or of any real melodic quality.
 Their brand of punk revisionism (musically, I mean) left me cold, and the skins just depressed me.
-It had all gotten so ugly, and the excitement of the early days of punk of only scant years earlier had given way to a macho aggression that stank of armpits and bad breath.
+It had all gotten so ugly, and the excitement of the early days of punk of only scant years earlier had given way to a macho beery aggression that stank of armpits and bad breath.
 Yep, by this time, the first wave was long gone.

 So that, kids, is it – the story is complete.
 I hope it’s provided some insight into those early days of punk in Perth.
 I hope it’s been entertaining.
 Whatever, I have now told what has never been told, and I think should have been.
 Much has already been written about The Victims, Kim Salmon and his bands and The Manikins.
 In tracing Perth punk rock back to its very earliest roots, this website has, I hope, provided some pieces of the jigsaw that have been missing until now.
 Not globally important, not even important in the punk scheme of things, but significant enough to those who care, I trust, to have been worth the blood, sweat and tears.
 Peace.